What sample types can be processed?

 How much is enough?

-For all of our tests, the relative proportion of tumour cells to nucleated non-tumour cells is the single most important sample characteristic.
-Requirements based upon physical amounts of tissue are of less value, as even large pieces of certain samples type (e.g. fat and blood) may contain very few nucleated cells.
+For virtually all of our tests, the relative proportion of tumour cells to nucleated non-tumour cells is the single most important sample characteristic.
+Requirements based upon physical amounts of tissue are of less value, as even large pieces of certain sample types (e.g. fat and blood) may contain very few nucleated cells.
 Alternatively, other sample types, like lymph nodes may be large with many tumour cells, but be so heavily infiltrated with normal lymphocytes that they do not reach the minimum relative tumour content.
 Nevertheless, as a very rough guide, a sample with a combined tumour area greater than 4 square millimetres that meets or exceed the minimum tumour contents specified below would be expected to be sufficient.
-However in all cases, accepted on the basis of relative tumour content, the decision upon whether there is sufficient total material to proceed with analysis will be based upon the quality and quantity of nucleic acid (DNA and/or RNA) recovered.
+However, even for samples which have been accepted on the basis of relative tumour content, the final decision upon whether to proceed with analysis will be based upon the quality and quantity of nucleic acid (DNA and/or RNA) recovered.
+Please note that there is no charge for rejected samples.

-Multi-gene (NGS) tests require that tumour cells comprise >5% of total nucleated cells
+Multi-gene (NGS) tests require that tumour cells comprise >5% of all nucleated cells

-Single-gene tests require that tumour cells comprise >10% of total nucleated cells
+Rapid turnaround tests (KRAS, NRAS, BRAF, EGFR & Lung Fusions) require that tumour cells comprise >10% of all nucleated cells

-For any samples received that are below the above cut offs, we will perform macro-dissection whenever possible in order to selectively harvest high tumour content sub-areas.
+For any samples received that are below the above cut offs, we will perform macro-dissection whenever possible (cannot be performed on pre-cut curls) in order to selectively harvest high tumour content sub-areas.
 However should this not be technically possible, samples will unfortunately have to be rejected and returned untested.

 To avoid unnecessary sample rejection, we strongly suggest that either all available material is sent or that a pathologist reviews all such material locally first and selects that which is likely to yield the most DNA with the highest relative tumour content.